Coordinate-measuring machine

-A coordinate measuring machine (CMM) is a device that measures the geometry of physical objects by sensing discrete points on the surface of the object with a probe.
-Various types of probes are used in CMMs, the most common being mechanical and laser sensors, though optical and white light sensor do exist.
-Depending on the machine, the probe position may be manually controlled by an operator or it may be computer controlled.
-CMMs typically specify a probe's position in terms of its displacement from a reference position in a three-dimensional Cartesian coordinate system (i.e., with XYZ axes).
+A coordinate-measuring machine (CMM) is a device that measures the geometry of physical objects by sensing discrete points on the surface of the object with a probe.
+Various types of probes are used in CMMs, the most common being mechanical and laser sensors, though optical and white light sensors do exist.
+Depending on the machine, the probe position may be manually controlled by an operator, or it may be computer controlled.
+CMMs specify a probe's position in terms of its displacement from a reference position in a three-dimensional Cartesian coordinate system (i.e., with XYZ axes).
 In addition to moving the probe along the X, Y, and Z axes, many machines also allow the probe angle to be controlled to allow measurement of surfaces that would otherwise be unreachable.

 Description

-The typical 3D "bridge" CMM allows probe movement along three axes, X, Y and Z, which are orthogonal to each other in a three-dimensional Cartesian coordinate system.
+The typical 3D "bridge" CMM allows probe movement along three axes, X, Y, and Z, which are orthogonal to each other in a three-dimensional Cartesian coordinate system.
 Each axis has a sensor that monitors the position of the probe on that axis, with typical accuracy in the order of microns.
 When the probe contacts (or otherwise detects) a particular location on the object, the machine samples the axis position sensors, thus measuring the location of one point on the object's surface, as well as the 3-dimensional vector of the measurement taken.
 This process is repeated as necessary, moving the probe each time, to produce a "point cloud" which describes the surface areas of interest.
-The points can be measured either manually by an operator or automatically via Direct Computer Control (DCC) or automatically using scripted programs; thus, an automated CMM is a specialized form of industrial robot.
+The points can be measured either manually by an operator, automatically via Direct Computer Control (DCC), or automatically using scripted programs; thus, an automated CMM is a specialized form of industrial robot.

 A common use of CMMs is in manufacturing and assembly processes to test a part or assembly against the design intent.
 The measured points can be used to verify the distance between features.
-They can also be used to construct geometric features such as cylinders and planes etc. for GD&T such as roundness, flatness and perpendicularity can be assessed.
+They can also be used to construct geometric features such as cylinders and planes for GD&T so that aspects like roundness, flatness, and perpendicularity can be assessed.